Seagate/cortx-motr/doc/SNS_Overview.rst

 Items
 ****************

 - Striping is, generally, two-level.
 SNS stores a file in a collection of component files, using logical offsets within component files to determine where file data go.
-A component file is stored by a C2 back-end in a container, which is a thin abstraction layer on top of device.
+A component file is stored by a Motr back-end in a container, which is a thin abstraction layer on top of device.
 A container can itself be striped over other containers (or de-duped, encrypted, compressed, etc.).

 - The same algorithms and the same data-structures are used for SNS and local RAID.